commercetools/sphere-product-import/readme/product-import.md

  * All the `categories` with the correct external ids used by the data to be imported
  * All `tax categories` be existing with the correct names to be used by the date to be imported

+Note that this tool can import only products which have at least one variant with SKU so it can check whether this product already exists on the API.

 ### Configuration
  The constructor requires the following:
   * logger instance